ItzKiwiSap/MineRacingVehicles/README.md

 # MineRacingVehicles

-MineRacingVehicles is een project voor de server DairoNetwork, deze plugin is niet helemaal afgerond, maar grotendeels wel.
+MineRacingVehicles is a project for the server DairoNetwork, not completely finished.